jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-24-band-practice.md

 title: Band Practice
 ---

-#Prep for this week - Demos!
+#Practice on Wednesday

 Wednesday:
-1. Maximum Warp - We need to nail this down - who is triggering the arpeggio, who we're doing that, Ben on drums, Andrew and I on guitar.
+1. Maximum Warp - We need to nail this down - who is triggering the arpeggio, how we're doing that, Ben on drums, Andrew and I on guitar.
 What the band is doing during the song.
 2. Summoning song - Adapt previous ending song into new summoning tune.
 3. Tighten songs as we see fit.

 ###Demos from last practice:
+I had some bad timing issues in Floating.
+For the most part, these are quite fun.

 Liftoff:
 <audio controls>
 <source src="{{ site.baseurl }}/audio/demo1/demo-liftoff.mp3" type="audio/mpeg">
 </audio>

 Floating:
 <audio controls>
 <source src="{{ site.baseurl }}/audio/demo1/demo-floating.mp3" type="audio/mpeg">
 </audio>